$10 toilet paper? Coronavirus gouging complaints surge in US - KVIA

 In a statement, Walmart spokesman Kevin Gardner said the company is “taking a firm stance” against possible price gouging on its Marketplace site.
 Walmart’s policy calls for removing listings that are unfairly priced.

-On Wednesday, a bipartisan group of House lawmakers urged the Justice Department — which has so far focused on false claims rather than high prices — to police price gouging so that people “have access to the items they need to protect themselves, their families, and their communities.”
+A bipartisan group of House lawmakers this week urged the Justice Department to police price gouging so that people “have access to the items they need to protect themselves, their families, and their communities.”

 In an AP interview this week, Attorney General William Barr pledged that the Justice Department would “come down hard” on profiteers so they are not “taking advantage to further hurt the American people.”